automatictester/exp/java/concurrency/readme.md

 - Ordinary actions are partially ordered, synchronizations are totally ordered.
 - An unlock on a monitor happens-before every subsequent lock on that same monitor.
 Applies both to explicit Lock objects and intrinsic locks.
-- A write to a volatile or atomic variable happens-before every subsequent read of that same field.
 - A call to Thread.start on a thread happens-before every action in that started thread.
 - Any action in a thread happens-before any other thread detects that the thread has terminated, either by Thread.join or Thread.isAlive == false.